Linux in AzureOur endorsed Linux distributions are created and published by our Linux partners for use in Azure environments.

 Microsoft support will assist with Linux issues and may engage SuSE for additional help, as this image carries break/fix support from SuSE.
 Support is available 24 hours a day, 7 days a week and is in English only.

-Conversions from standard images to premium images is not supported.
+Conversions from standard images to premium images (or premium to standard images) is not supported.

 Novell Support: Product Support Lifecycle